operator-framework/enhancements/enhancements/image-references.md

   placeholder: registry.svc.ci.openshift.org/openshift:image
 ```

-This mapping, therefore, defines what needs to be replced in manifests when
+This mapping, therefore, defines what needs to be replaced in manifests when
 they are bundled and identifies each replacement with a name.
 When
-`operator-sdk bundle create` runs, it will require as input a second mapping
+`operator-sdk generate bundle` runs, it will require as input a second mapping
 from those names to literal image pull specifications and will run the replacement.
 In this manner, the configuration provided by the manifest author remains static
 regardless of the eventual replacement that a build system will execute.